wowx/TC_wotlk/README.md

 // Reloads client side addon files in the list of addons
-// and force reloads all player addons void World::ReloadAddons();
+// and force reloads all player addons
+// Returns true if successful, false if an error occurred bool World::ReloadAddons();

 // Adds a WoW addon file to the list of addons with a unique
 // addon name to send on AIO client addon initialization.
+// Returns true if addon was added, false if addon name is already taken
 //
 // It is required to call World::ForceReloadPlayerAddons()
 // if addons are added after server is fully initialized
-// for online players to load the added addons.// Adds addon to the list of void World::AddAddon(const std::string &name, const std::string &fileName, bool formatPath);
+// for online players to load the added addons. bool World::AddAddon(const std::string &name, const std::string &fileName);

 // Adds WoW addon code to the list of addons with a unique
 // addon name to send on AIO client addon initialization.
+// Returns true if addon code was added, false if addon name is already taken
 //
 // It is required to call World::ForceReloadPlayerAddons()
 // if addons are added after server is fully initialized
-// for online players to load the added addons. void World::AddAddonCode(const std::string &name, const std::string &code, const std::string &file = "");
+// for online players to load the added addons. bool World::AddAddonCode(const std::string &addonName, const std::string &code, const std::string &file = "");

+// Removes an addon from addon list
+// Returns true if an addon was removed, false if addon not found
+//
+// It is required to call World::ForceReloadPlayerAddons()
+// if addons are removed after server is fully initialized
+// for online players to load the added addons. bool World::RemoveAddon(const std::string &addonName);
 ```

+## AIO game commands

++ caio version
++ caio addaddon $addonName "$addonFile"
++ caio removeaddon $addonName
++ caio send $playerName "$message"
++ caio sendall "$message"
++ caio forcereload $playerName
++ caio forcereset $playerName
++ caio forcereloadall
++ caio forceresetall
++ caio reloadaddons

 ## Reporting issues and submitting fixes